 Made for television version of the Charles Dickens classic of the same name.
-An old man who hates Christmas is taught the true meaning and spirit of Christmas by ghosts who show him his own past and present.
-He is also shown what the future holds for him if he doesn't change his behavior.
-Written by
+Ebenezer Scrooge is a hard-nosed, single-minded businessman in Victorian London.
+He has no friends, has disowned his only living relative - his nephew Fred Holywell - and generally treats everyone he meets with extreme contempt.
+He hates Christmas, only cares about making money and only gives his clerk, Bob Cratchit, the day off.
+However, he is taught the true meaning and spirit of Christmas by three ghosts who show him his own past and present.
+He is also shown what the future holds for him after his death if he doesn't change his behavior for the better.

 Jason Ihle <firstname.lastname@example.org>

 A new powerful presentation of the most loved ghost story of all time!